Education in Alberta: Organization

 The school authorities are governed by trustees who are elected by the electorate of the authority.
 The school authorities may then appoint a superintendent who will then manage day-to-day operations of the authority while the board focuses on the organization of the system.
 In some cases where private schools are their essentially their own school authority they do not appoint a superintendent.
 Schools then operate under the management of the school authority.

 Students in Alberta have their courses mandated but normally after each section of schooling they are given more freedom in what they can choose to take.
 Then starting in high school most courses begin to be labeled with a dash, for example "Math 20-1", where "-1" is the highest level followed by "-2", etc. Courses are also labeled with a 10, 20, 30, or in some cases 31.
 10, the lowest, is generally taken in grade 10 followed by 20 taken in grade 11 and so on.
 However, there is no rule stating that one cannot take, for example, math 20-1 in grade 10, assuming one has the prerequisites.
 All of the available courses can be accessed here.

 Curriculum or programs of study

 Changes in curriculum

 Under the Progressive Conservative Party of Alberta, the government adopted a discovery/inquiry based curriculum for the 2008-2009 school year, which has been heavily criticized since then by people citing declining PISA scores.

 On June 15, 2016, the NDP government announced that "Alberta Education would begin to develop new curriculum... unlike any seen in Alberta" from K–12 within six years.

 Western and Northern Canadian Protocol

-In 1993 Alberta, Manitoba, Saskatchewan, Alberta, British Columbia, Yukon Territory and Northwest Territories ministers for education signed the Western Canadian Protocol for Collaboration in Basic Education (WCP).
+In 1993 Alberta, Manitoba, Saskatchewan, British Columbia, Yukon Territory and Northwest Territories ministers for education signed the Western Canadian Protocol for Collaboration in Basic Education (WCP).
 In February 2000, Nunavut also joined NWCP.
 Its main goal is to create frameworks with learning outcomes in mathematics, language arts and international languages.
 In 2014 the agreement was placed in abeyance.
 Therefore, the WNCP is no longer developing curriculum frameworks.